webfoe/webpack-error-sound/README.md

 ```

 ## Support
-The plugin was designed for personal use
+The plugin was designed for personal use.
+Developed for webpack 5, not tested on previous versions

 ## License
 #### [MIT](./LICENSE)